multifreded/hv20/day12/README.md

 format:    "plain"
 ```

-The data from these packets are combined into a complete encrypted message …
+… the data from these packets are combined into a complete encrypted message …

 ```
 block 0: